CommandMC/HeroicWiki/Adding-Games-to-Steam-on-Linux.md

 Steam Deck/Flatpak user?
 [Follow this guide instead.](https://github.com/redromnon/HeroicBashLauncher/wiki/Steam-Deck-(Flatpak)-Guide)

 ### Syncing
 Once you've run the `setup.sh` script, the **_AddToSteam_** bash script will be generated that helps sync your Heroic library to Steam.
 It basically displays a list of installed games and lets you choose games to be added to Steam.

+Once a game is selected the game's launch script will be added as a Non-Steam game, and the relevant cover art will also be downloaded.

 ### Adding Manually
 If you're facing issues or prefer to add games manually, open Steam and add a game's launch script (located in **GameFiles** directory) as a Non-Steam game by performing the following steps: